charrington24/obsidian_cs/applied cryptography/secret key cryptography.md

 ### How to make a cipher reversible?
 - DES uses a **Feistel Cipher**
 	- build reversible function out of a non reversible function
+- There was a graphic on the slides but i still have no idea how this works.
+Find a youtube video or something